Belgian Resistance: Clandestine press

 Het Vrije Woord, a typical Dutch-language underground publication, October 1940 issue.

 During the occupation an underground press flourished in Belgium from soon after the Belgian defeat, with eight newspapers appearing by October 1940 alone.
 Much of the resistance's press focused around producing newspapers in both French and Dutch language as alternatives to collaborationist newspapers like Le Soir.
-At its peak, the clandestine newspaper La Libre Belgique was relaying news within five to six days; faster than the BBC's French-language radio broadcasts, whose coverage lagged several months behind events.
+At its peak, the clandestine newspaper La Libre Belgique, whose journalists included Marie-Louise Hénin and, following her arrest, Fernand Kerkhofs, was relaying news within five to six days; faster than the BBC's French-language radio broadcasts, whose coverage lagged several months behind events.
 Copies of the underground newspapers were distributed anonymously, with some pushed into letterboxes or sent by post.
 Since they were usually free, the costs of printing were financed by donations from sympathisers.
 The papers achieved considerable circulation, with La Libre Belgique reaching a regular circulation of 40,000 by January 1942 and peaking at 70,000, while the Communist paper, Le Drapeau Rouge, reached 30,000.
 Dozens of different newspapers existed, often affiliated with different resistance groups or differentiated by political stance, ranging from nationalist, Communist, Liberal or even Feminist.
 The number of Belgians involved in the underground press is estimated at anywhere up to 40,000 people.
 In total, 567 separate titles are known from the period of occupation.

 The resistance also printed humorous publications and material as propaganda.
 In November 1943, on the anniversary of the German surrender in the First World War, the Front de l'Indépendance group published a spoof edition of the collaborationist newspaper Le Soir, satirizing the Axis propaganda and biased information permitted by the censors, which was then distributed to newsstands across Brussels and deliberately mixed with official copies of the newspaper.
 50,000 copies of the spoof publication, dubbed the "Faux Soir" (or "Fake Soir"), were distributed.